michaelnordmeyer/michaelnordmeyer.github.io/_posts/2010-04-14-republica-2010-modern-technology-failure.md

 It’s nearly impossible to load the conference’s online schedule to learn about sessions and workshops.
 Even downloading an .ical file to my iPhone to save it in a local calendar doesn’t really work because there are way too many parallel tracks on the calendar.
 The entries are too small to be legible.

-[A Twitter revolution without revolutionaries](http://archiv.re-publica.de/2011/12/04/a-twitter-revolution-without-revoluationaries/): An interesting topic in a tightly packed auditorium.
+[A Twitter revolution without revolutionaries](https://re-publica.com/en/session/twitter-revolution-without-revoluationaries): An interesting topic in a tightly packed auditorium.
 But I need Internet.
 I’m leaving and keep searching…

 The session I enjoyed most is [Sascha Pallenberg’s](https://twitter.com/sascha_p) “Blogs monetarisieren, aber wie”, blog monetization, obviously in German.
 As most of the talks at republica are.

 <iframe src="https://www.youtube-nocookie.com/embed/5QcgsnTY1bk" width="740" height="534" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

 It was good day on the #rp10.
-Minus the missing internet.
+Except the missing internet.